haileycoop/nightsong/content/index.md

 **Length:** We'll go for about 6 sessions before re-evaluating.
 I can't commit to a full fledged multi-year campaign.
 But if we get into a good groove, and I don't get pulled away by work, then it could last longer.

 **Scheduling:** It may be hard for me to find a regular time to play, so we'll likely be scheduling sessions one at a time.
 For this reason, I'm keen to keep the group at 4 players.
+Also, I'm away for 5 weeks in June and July.
+So we can start chatting now, but might not start playing til late July.

+**Location:** In person, in a flat in Fitzroy.

 **Source materials:** I'm open to using any official Paizo source materials (but not third party or homebrew).
 Your weird builds will be a good challenge for how to make that fit into my world.
 But please be ready to work with me on developing your backstory.